British Tanker Company: Subsidiary companies

 A number of second-hand ships weren't integrated into the main fleet but were operated by subsidiary companies, often a single ship per company.
 These vessels were not renamed into the British sequence.
-The principal subsidiary companies were The Petroleum Steam Ship Company, The Lowland Tanker Company and the jointly owned Shell-Mex and BP company.
+The principal subsidiary companies were The Petroleum Steam Ship Company, The Lowland Tanker Company and the jointly owned Shell-Mex & BP.

 House flag

 The first house flag consisted of the black letters BTC set in a white circle on a white horizontal band, the white bordered with black, all set against a red background.

 In 1926/7 the flag was changed to include the Persian colours.
 This new house flag consisted of the red Cross of Saint George on a white background, with a large green lozenge imposed over the centre of the cross, the lozenge containing a golden lion 'passant guardant'; the lion being a symbol of Persia.

 This remained until 1954, when a red lion 'rampant' replaced the golden lion.